Universal-Team/db/docs/_ds/nintellivision.md

   <li>Massive overhaul to the core emulation to reduce memory footprint.
 The older
   DS-Lite/Phat (with 4MB of memory) can now load all of the newest homebrew games!</li>

-  <li>Optmizations in Video, Audio and CPU cores providese 10% speed up across the
+  <li>Optimizations in Video, Audio and CPU cores provides 10% speed up across the
   board.</li>

   <li>Improved sound quality for the DSi including a new "BEST" option (not enabled